wavefrontHQ/docs/pages/doc/wavefront_spring_boot_tutorial.md

 1. Restart the application and navigate to [http://localhost:8080](http://localhost:8080/).
 1. Add data by clicking on the pet clinic user interface.
     For example:
-    1. Let's add an Owner and a Pet via the User Interface.
+    1. Add an Owner and a Pet via the User Interface.
     2. Click **ERROR** to trigger errors.
 1. Click the one-time use link to access the Wavefront Service dashboard and view data.
     <br/> Example: